Google Analytics and the EU privacy law #3Privacy and Accuracy June 11th, 2012

 The law applies equally to mobile websites.
 Mobile apps can be considered differently as explicit consent is already required by the user in order to install the app.
 Therefore additional consent is not applicable.

 The bottom line…Audit your privacy!

 Any web analytics tool or script can be used to breach a visitor’s privacy.
 Therefore audit your website(s) to demonstrably show what cookies (and any other storage mechanisms) are being set.

 - Know what tracking methods (tools and scripts) are in place in addition to Google Analytics (audit your website).

 - For each tool/script in place that tracks a visitor, you must assess if the data collected is anonymous and first party.
 If “yes” to both criteria, no explicit consent is required.

 - If “no” to the above criteria, you will need to provide a consent mechanism.
 The ICO guidance document has some good and non-obtrusive examples to illustrate this.

 - During an audit, I often find numerous legacy and redundant scripts on pages that are no longer used by the website owners, but are still setting and collecting data.
 Unless you are using these, remove them to save the headache of managing the privacy implications.

 - If Google Analytics is in use, confirm no PII is collected.
 If no PII is collected, no explicit consent is required for Google Analytics tracking.

-This update from me is essentially to confirm that using Google Analytics on your website (being anonymous, aggregate reports) is absolutely OK – both in the spirit of the EU privacy law and in practice.
-However, it is the prevalence of 3rd-party tools that require careful consideration.
-And that is exactly what this law is intended for.
+This update from me is to confirm that using Google Analytics on your website (being anonymous, aggregate reports) is absolutely OK – both in the spirit of the EU privacy law and in practice.
+However, it is the prevalence of 3rd-party tools and 3rd-party embedded content that require careful consideration.
+That is exactly what this law is intended for.